react-toolbox/react-toolbox/README.md

 ### Settings configuration variables in JavaScript

-You can override both the global and component-specific CSS Custom Properties at build-time by supplying an object with these variable names and your desired values to the PostCSS customProperties plugin. i.e. if using postcss-next in webpack:
+You can override both the global and component-specific CSS Custom Properties at build-time by supplying an object with these variable names and your desired values to the PostCSS `custom-properties` plugin. i.e. if using [postcss-preset-env](https://github.com/csstools/postcss-preset-env) in webpack:

 ```js
 // This can also be stored in a separate file:
 const reactToolboxVariables = {
   'color-text': '#444548',